Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 On the other hand I was not particularly familiar with the Cloud/Open Stack part.
 This was a enriching experience but the last lab on Kubernetes was too short to be completed, I would have liked to learn more on K8S because a theses led at CNES is specifically oriented on this subject.
 The goal is to achieve decentralized computing on satelites networks using KLubernetes as a base line.

+## Service Architecture

+Through this course, I significantly improved my Java skills, which was a challenging experience.
+I also gained a better understanding of APIs, particularly REST APIs, which are very *(very)* useful in various situations.
+In addition, I now have a clearer view in how modern web services works, which is good to know as I enjoy learning how things work behind the scenes.
+Overall, while I do not want to continue in web development, I found this course interesting for my personal general knowledge.

+## Middleware

+- The notions were good to know, I didn't knew MQTT prior to this course and we finally implemented it in our inovative project (for the gateway to server comunication)

 # Skills Matrix

 | Skill Area | Level | Evaluation Method |